haddocking/haddocking.github.io/education/molmod_online/simulation.md

   gmx genion -s peptide-water.tpr -o peptide-solvated.gro -conc 0.15 -neutral -pname NA+ -nname CL- -p peptide.top
 </a>
 <a class="prompt prompt-question">
   How many ions of each species were added to the box?
-Write this down, you will need this information in the next step!
 </a>

 <a class="prompt prompt-info">